 The Southeast Florida Regional Climate Change Compact endeavors to serve as a central repository for the best available, up-to-date, locally relevant scientific information on physical indicators of climate change in the region.
 To this end, the Compact first developed the Southeast Florida Climate Indicators in 2016 through a technical work group with contributions from Broward, Miami-Dade, Monroe, and Palm Beach County staff, in partnership with the Florida Climate Institute, the South Florida Water Management District, and other agencies.
 In 2020, the Compact again enlisted the support of technical experts from across the academic community, relevant agencies, and a non governmental entity to update the climate indicators for Southeast Florida.

-Indicators are scientifically-based measurements that track trends in various aspects of climate change.
-These data provide clear evidence of the climate change occurring in Southeast Florida, which is having significant, measurable impacts on our people, environment, and economy.
 The Compact intends for this information to help inform practitioners in advancing regionally consistent planning, as well as educate elected officials, the media, and the general public regarding the consequences of climate change.

 Changes in SEFL Climate & Impacts to Physical Systems